Indonesian 50-rupiah coin: Second issue (1991-1998)

-In 1991, the Bank of Indonesia issued an aluminum-bronze Rp50 coin that they minted until 1998.
+In 1991, the Bank of Indonesia issued an aluminium-bronze Rp50 coin that they minted until 1998.
 It weighed 3.18 g, had a 20 mm diameter, was 1.58 mm thick, and had a reeded edge.
 Its obverse featured the national emblem Garuda Pancasila as well as the lettering "BANK INDONESIA" and the year of issue (e.g., "1996") while its reverse featured a portrait of the komodo dragon (Varanus komodoensis) and the lettering "Rp 50" and "Komodo."
-These coins were demonetized on November 30, 2006, and were redeemable in commercial banks until November 29, 2011 and Bank Indonesia offices until November 29, 2016.
+These coins were demonetised on 30 November 2006, and were redeemable in commercial banks until 29 November 2011 and Bank Indonesia offices until 29 November 2016.

 Mintage figures of this coin are as follows: